 These benefits include:

 ICMM promotes sharing of good practice across the sector to maximise the benefits of interventions to society.
-Published in August 2008, ICMM’s Good practice guidance on HIV/AIDS, tuberculosis and malaria outlines and advocates an integrated approach to the three diseases, and is aligned with leading practice from international bodies, other industry sectors and ICMM members.
+ICMM’s Good Practice Guidance on HIV/AIDS, Tuberculosis and Malaria outlines and advocates an integrated approach to the three diseases, and is aligned with leading practice from international bodies, other industry sectors and ICMM members.